We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 HelloFresh is a meal kit service that offers services similar to those of Dinnerly.

 It provides its customers with easy-to-follow recipes, nutritional information, and preportioned ingredients.
 The cost per meal starts at $7.99.

 The company offers 25 recipes per week, and a person can choose between two and six meals per week for two or four people.

-They can also opt for their preferred type of meal, selecting recipes that contain meat and vegetables, include fish, or are family-friendly.
+They can also opt for their preferred type of meal, selecting recipes that contain meat and vegetables, fish, or are family-friendly.

 Dinnerly offers a relatively low cost meal kit subscription service.
 Meal kits allow people to cook at home without having to source a recipe and ingredients themselves.